On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Conclusion

 \section{Conclusion}

-This paper demonstrates significant computational savings for nonconvex sum-of-squares problems arising in system analysis and control design are leveraging a filter line-search algorithm.
-In several real-world inspired case studies, it is demonstrated that the proposed approach outperforms state-of-the-art methods, thereby making a step towards more practical synthesis and analysis tools for system's control.
-Besides, of comprehensive benchmarking, this paper is accommodated with an open-source implementation and provides local convergence analysis.
+This paper demonstrates significant computational savings for nonconvex sum-of-squares problems arising in system analysis and control design by leveraging a sequential quadratic programming approach with filter line search algorithm.
+In several real-world-inspired case studies, it is demonstrated that the sequential SOS approach outperforms state-of-the-art methods, thereby making a step towards more practical synthesis and analysis tools for control systems.
+The results of comprehensive benchmarks are theoretically backed by local superlinear or even quadratic convergence rates under regularity and continuity assumptions.
+Besides, this paper is accommodated with an open-source implementation.